Binary tetrahedral group: Presentation

+There is 1 element of order 1 (element 1), one element of order 2 ($e_5=-1$), 8 elements of order 3, 6 elements of order 4 (including $e_3=r$), 8 elements of order 6 (which include $e_{14}=s$ and $e_{18}=t$).

 Subgroups

 The quaternion group consisting of the 8 Lipschitz units forms a normal subgroup of 2T of index 3.
 This group and the center {±1} are the only nontrivial normal subgroups.

 All other subgroups of 2T are cyclic groups generated by the various elements, with orders 3, 4, and 6.

 Higher dimensions

 Just as the tetrahedral group generalizes to the rotational symmetry group of the n-simplex (as a subgroup of SO(n)), there is a corresponding higher binary group which is a 2-fold cover, coming from the cover Spin(n) → SO(n).

 The rotational symmetry group of the n-simplex can be considered as the alternating group on n + 1 points, An+1, and the corresponding binary group is a 2-fold covering group.
 For all higher dimensions except A6 and A7 (corresponding to the 5-dimensional and 6-dimensional simplexes), this binary group is the covering group (maximal cover) and is superperfect, but for dimensional 5 and 6 there is an additional exceptional 3-fold cover, and the binary groups are not superperfect.